 The power and force of writing is its ability to change the world.
 Digital writing is writing that is taken to the web – launching itself to a bigger audience of both readers and writers.
 It harnesses the power of technology to engage, to explore, to invite into conversation, to deepen understandings through a multi-sensory venue.
 This page along with all of the posts categorized under “WRITING” will carry the reflective journey.
-You can also go to Digital Sandbox wiki for more details.

 - See the whole process in a graphic organizer – click here.

 - Possible organizational timetable of events – click here.